mumoshu/brigade-automation/README.md

 To create a new release of the project, simply push a tag of the form `M.N.P` where `M`, `N`, and `P` are integers that form the next appropriate [semantic version][semver] for release.
-The version in the package.json is replaced by the build and is totally ignored!
-For
+The version in the package.json must be the same as the tag.
+For example:
-example:

 [semver]: http://semver.org